bpaquet/node-logstash/Readme.markdown

   * http and https proxies
   * proxy authentication via userinfo ``username:password`` in plain text or in base64 encoding (i.e. ``dXNlcm5hbWU6cGFzc3dvcmQ=``)
   * proxy port
+  * NTLM : for ntlm authent, userinfo have to be ``ntlm:domain:hostname:username:password``.
+Hostname can be empty.

 Force fields typing in Elastic Search
 ---